googleapis/java-bigtable-hbase/README.md

 1. Running `mvn clean install` will build and install Cloud Bigtable client artifacts to your local repository, and then run the unit tests.
 2. There is also a suite of integration tests that connect to a cluster you have access to via the authentication credentials that were loaded via the Google Cloud SDK configuration step (see above).

-   Use the following command to run the integration tests:
+   Use the following command to run the integration tests for HBase 1:

    ```sh
    mvn clean integration-test \